-Learning in VCE Art Making and Exhibiting provides students with opportunities to recognise their individual potential as artists, encourages self-expression and creativity, and can build confidence and a sense of individual identity.
+This study provides students with opportunities to recognise their individual potential as artists, encourages self-expression and creativity, and can build confidence and a sense of individual identity.
 The study allows students to explore and experiment in creating, developing and engaging with the visual arts and helps build a strong skill set.
 Learning through, about and in the visual arts develops students' critical thinking skills and their ability to interpret the worlds they live in.
 Students are encouraged to work both independently and collaboratively, as learning from each other can develop innovative and exciting ideas.